Instrumental music, choirs, bands, orchestras, ensembles, and dance all form part of the ‘Arts Program’ at Northside Christian College.

 Northside’s performing arts program follows the Australian Curriculum, whilst acknowledging that all students are uniquely gifted by God.
 Our teachers invest in each student to see their creative and artistic talent come to light, whilst equipping them all with the same toolkit across music, dance and drama.

-By providing students with ongoing specialist lessons and a standardized curriculum, all students have the opportunity to try out various performing arts whilst developing academically and socially.
+By providing students with ongoing specialist lessons and a standardised curriculum, all students have the opportunity to try out various performing arts whilst developing academically and socially.

 Junior School